-Increase of the voltage level allows significant increase of the transmission capacity in existing right of way.
-The feasibility of voltage upgrade depends on the detailed assessment of the air clearances, required tower adaptation, further use of existing conductors and also permissible electromagnetic emissions (E- and H-Feld and audible noise).
+An increase of the voltage level allows for a significant increase of the transmission capacity in the existing right of way.
+The feasibility of voltage upgrade depends on the detailed assessment of the air clearances, required tower adaptation, the further use of existing conductors and also permissible electromagnetic emissions (E- and H-Feld and audible noise).

-Basically there are two ways for voltage uprate in existing right of way:
+Essentially, there are two methods for voltage uprated in the existing right of way:

-- Removal of old towers (e.g. 220 kV) and erecting of new towers for higher voltage level (e.g. 380 kV).
-Hereby, the 220 kV right of way is kept
+- Removal of old towers (e g.
+220 kV) and the erection of new towers for a higher voltage level (e.g. 380 kV).
+Thereby, the 220 kV right of way is kept.

 Components & enablers